 “This is your online reputation.
 Take control of it.” – Donna Serdula

 Check out Part 2: The Art of Making LinkedIn Connections Count

 Mel Butcher runs a career support group for women working in male-dominated fields called CollabSuite.
 She has shown her enthusiasm and dedication to supporting women in these fields through producing the Empowering Women Podcast.
 You can find her on Facebook and Twitter as @MelTheEngineer; you may reach her directly at [email protected].

-Mel Butcher holds a BS and MS in Civil Engineering, and a BA in Language.
+Mel Butcher holds a B.S. and M.S. in civil engineering, and a B.A. in language.
 Ms. Butcher specializes in industrial water sustainability and conservation.
-At Arcadis, she has played a central role in Water Research Foundation (WRF) projects related to industrial water conservation; she has conducted global water risk studies for multi-national clients, and water conservation assessments focusing on the business value of water conservation.
-In addition, she assists large industrial and retail clients with corporate sustainability initiatives, driving outcomes that are positive for both the environment and company’s shareholders.
+At Arcadis, she has played a central role in Water Research Foundation (WRF) projects related to industrial water conservation; she has conducted global water risk studies for multinational clients, and water conservation assessments focusing on the business value of water conservation.
+In addition, she assists large industrial and retail clients with corporate sustainability initiatives, driving outcomes that are positive for both the environment and the company’s shareholders.
 In 2017, Ms. Butcher was recommended for and subsequently selected for an apprenticeship under Arcadis’ Executive Vice-President of Client Development.
-Ms. Butcher has been recognized as a Rising Star by the Tampa Bay Association of Environmental Professionals, as a New Face of Civil Engineering - College Edition by the American Society of Civil Engineers, and was selected as a 2017 lab talent for working on the UN Sustainable Development Goals through the UNLEASH program.
+Ms. Butcher has been recognized as a Rising Star by the Tampa Bay Association of Environmental Professionals and a New Face of Civil Engineering–College Edition by the American Society of Civil Engineers, and was selected as a 2017 lab talent for working on the UN Sustainable Development Goals through the UNLEASH program.
 Recently, she completed the Water Leadership Institute program facilitated by the Water Environment Federation (WEF).